Indianapolis shooting: Gunman dead, 8 people killed at FedEx facility, police say

 It was at least the third mass shooting this year in Indianapolis alone.
 Five people, including a pregnant woman, were shot and killed in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.

+"I am heartbroken by the mass shooting at the FedEx facility here in Indianapolis and praying for all affected by this tragedy," Rep. Andre Carson, a Democrat whose district includes much of the city, tweeted.

-Police were called to reports of gunfire Thursday just after 11 p.m., and officers observed an active shooting scene, Cook said.
+Police were called to reports of gunfire Thursday just after 11 p.m., and officers "came in contact with (an) active shooter incident," Cook said.
 The gunman later killed himself.

-"We're still trying to ascertain the exact reason and cause for this incident," Cook said.
+"The officers responded, they came in and did their job.
+A lot of them are trying to face this, because this is a sight that no one should have to see," Cook said.

 FedEx released a statement saying it is cooperating with authorities and working to get more information.